-The below are lessons I learnt in my personal life in 2014.
-For the lessons that I learnt on my job, I have written a separate blog here.
+The lessons below are those I learned in my personal life in 2014.
+For lessons related to my job, I have penned a separate blog, which you can find here.

-This is a sequel to the note “10 ultimate lessons I have learnt in 2013”
+This piece is a continuation of “10 ultimate lessons I have learnt in 2013”